mchudinov/K8sAzureAzCli/README.md

 # Clean up
 ## Delete everything created in Azure:
 ### destroy.sh
-Use _destroy.sh_ script with the same parameters as for _deploy.sh_
+Use _destroy.sh_ script with cluster name as parameter

 For example:

-`./destroy.sh -c mytestk8s -n 3 -r westeurope`
+`./destroy.sh -c mytestk8s `

 ### Manually
 If _destroy.sh_ script fails everything that was created can be easily erased manyally.
 Just delete the resource group created by deployment script: